heftapp/graphql_codegen/packages/graphql_codegen/README.md

 }
 ```

-This ensures best conditions for caching.
+This ensures the best conditions for caching.

 ### Excluding some selections from adding typename.